-- a.
-Construct and route utilities underground except in those situations where natural features prevent their underground siting or where or where safety considerations necessitate aboveground construction or routing. - Construct and route aboveground utilities to minimize detrimental effects on the scenic qualities of the site and surrounding area.

-6. Erosion Control
+- 4. Road and Driveway Placement Design Standards - a.
+Align roadways and driveways to conform to the natural contours of the land. - b.
+Avoid long stretches of straight road by using gentle horizontal and vertical curves, - c.
+Do not place roadways parallel to one another to avoid creating a "shelving" effect on hillsides. - d.
+Use cul-de-sacs, loop streets, and common driveways to reduce the amount of impermeable surfaces, without sacrificing legitimate safety and road maintenance concerns. - e.
+Reduce roadway width when such design minimizes the amount of necessary earthwork and does not compromise safety concerns. - f.
+Stabilize and restore cuts and fills on slopes by using plantings and other measures approved by Town staff. - 5.
+Utilities - a.
+Construct and route utilities underground except in those situations where natural features prevent their underground siting or where or where safety considerations necessitate aboveground construction or routing. - b.
+Construct and route aboveground utilities to minimize detrimental effects on the scenic qualities of the site and surrounding area. - 6.
+Erosion Control - a.

-- a.
 Restrict the post development runoff rate and volume to match the pre-development rate or volume for each offsite flow area based upon a ten-year rainfall event.
 The first 1/2 inch of runoff from all impervious areas is to be retained on site.
 Treated runoff should infiltrate into the ground in an amount approximately equaling pre-development runoff conditions.
 Roof runoff is considered "treated" for the purposes of infiltration.
 If, after a recommendation by the Town Engineer, the Planning Board makes the determination that strict adherence to the above rate and volume regulations may cause more environmental harm than good, then offsite rates and/or volumes may be increased above pre-development conditions by as much as 25%.
 However, drainage in wetland conservation overlay (WCO) zones must adhere to the standards provided in Section XI.C.4 of the Hollis Zoning Ordinance, which requires that there be no net increase in peak flow or overall volume of stormwater runoff in the WCO zone as a result of any development.
 At no time shall offsite flow increases be allowed onto an objecting abutter's property. - b.
 Use appropriate sediment and erosion control measures to minimize the impacts during and after construction.
 Any such measures using man-made materials such as woven synthetic textiles must be removed from the site after the soils are stabilized and vegetation is established.